Top Boy 3 confirmed: What you need to knowMay 2 | 5 min read

 Saul was introduced as more of a comedy character, but his backstory – under his real name of Jimmy McGill – becomes more traumatic with each series, and as the prequel gets ever closer to dovetailing with the original show, we’re dreading finding out why his partner Kim Wexler (Rhea Seehorn) never made it to the Breaking Bad era...

-It’s one of Netflix’s biggest hits, with the cast and plot of a Hollywood blockbuster making it a must-see series that is about to head into its fourth and final season.
+It’s one of Netflix’s biggest hits, with the cast and plot of a Hollywood blockbuster making it a must-see series.
+Ozark Season 4 is the final season and part 1 is out now on Netflix.
+Part 2 should be with us later in the year.

 Jason Bateman plays strait-laced Chicago accountant Marty Byrde.
 When Marty's business partner gets mixed up with the mob he, wife Wendy (Laura Linney) and their children, escape to the remote Ozark mountains to start a new life away from danger.